Housing

 Columbia Housing

-Undergraduate and Postbac Premed students are housed in facilities operated by Columbia Residential.
-Since few studio apartments are available, GS students are usually accommodated in apartments or dormitory-style suites shared by other Columbia students; typically each student has his or her own bedroom while sharing kitchen and bath facilities.
+Undergraduate and Postbac Premed students may apply to be housed in facilities operated by Columbia Residential, and those who qualify are usually accommodated in apartments or dormitory-style suites shared by other Columbia students; typically each student has his or her own bedroom while sharing kitchen and bath facilities.

 Housing Availability & Eligibility